sqildev/sqil/.github/CONTRIBUTING.md

 # Resolving Bugs
 - Reply to the issue you are working on fixing.
 Do not work on an issue someone is already working on.
 - Follow the instructions for [Making and Submitting Changes](#making-and-submitting-changes) and either [Contributing to Frontend](#contributing-to-frontend) or [Contributing to Backend](#contributing-to-backend), depending on the issue.

+## Pull Request for Bug Fixes
 - Title your Pull Request "Fix: `issue`", where `issue` is the exact title of the issue you are resolving.
+### Frontend
+- List the pages you modified.
+- Explain how each page/component modification resolves the issue.
+### Backend
+- List the api routes you modified.
+- Explain how each api route resolves the issue.

 We will review your changes as soon as possible!